swt30/thesis/chapters/01-introduction/01-introduction.md

 Much recent effort has been expended on finding ways to retrieve more information about specific exoplanets.
 As our observational capabilities increase, the possibilities to directly image or spectrally probe these planets mean that we have seen huge interest in modelling their atmospheres in an attempt to determine likely compositions.^[@Madhusudhan2014]
-The need to distinguish the star's light from the planet's light also results in a need to understand the stellar spectrum better.
+The need to distinguish the star's light from the planet's light also results in a need to understand the stellar spectrum better.\begin{marginfigure}
-\begin{marginfigure}
   \includegraphics{venus-transit}
   \caption[The transit of Venus, showing stellar activity] {In an image of the 2012 transit of Venus, the planet is opaque at this wavelength.
 Stellar surface activity, clearly visible in this image, is a key complication when disentangling information from a planet and star. --- \emph{NASA SDO/AIA}}
   \label{fig:transit-of-venus}
-\end{marginfigure}
-Not only this, but stellar variability can become important too when attempting to discover or characterise smaller exoplanets.
+\end{marginfigure}Not only this, but stellar variability can become important too when attempting to discover or characterise smaller exoplanets.
 It is perhaps even more critical to understand when dealing with the effects of stellar noise in radial velocity measurements.^[@Wright2012]

 Although I am of mixed opinion about the overall success of atmospheric modelling thus far, mostly due to the poor quality of spectroscopy available for the less well-studied targets, there is no doubt that both the modelling and observational sides of things are surging forward.